organisciak/dissertation/document/4_apriori_objective.md

 ## Introduction
 Judging the similarity of audio is a difficult and time-consuming task.
 Since 2006, the Music Information Retrieval Evaluation eXchange (MIREX) has been using volunteer human judges for evaluating the performance of music systems submitted to the Audio Music Similarity and Retrieval (AMS) task.

-After analyzing four years of crowd judgments from AMS, finding that the consistency across different raters and years is remarkably poor, this study looks at the role of crowdsourcing design and modeling choices in this data variable.
+After analyzing four years of crowd judgments from AMS, finding that the consistency across different raters and years is remarkably poor, this chapter looks at the role of crowdsourcing design and modeling choices in this data variable.
+Following from the previous chapter and especially the first half of this chapter, the low inter-coder consistency is tackled from both a collection approach perspective and a post-collection perspective.
-Specifically, this chapter pursuing user normalization, collection instrument design changes, and multiple independent judgments.
+Specifically, user normalization, collection instrument design changes, and multiple independent judgments are pursued.

 The primary contribution here is an better understanding of data issues that stem from crowdsourced music evaluation datasets, and methods to avoid data quality pitfalls.
 Particularly, our case study of music information retrieval judgments generalizes to a class of evaluation tasks that are subjective-biased.